St. Charles Community Garden News

 Rising food prices and an awareness of the superior nutritional value of home-grown foods make this a ministry whose time has come.
 Our grandparents and great grandparents knew it.
 In the days when most Americans lived on farms or in small towns, kitchen gardens were commonplace.

 Finally, as spiritual people, our little green oasis is much more than a collection of plants and a food source.
 God created the first garden, and His Son suffered in one at Gethsemane.
 Gardens can be a place of holy significance, where we can bring our joys and sorrows, and spend time in prayer and reflection.
-We hope to soon have a bench or two for this purpose, and for workers to rest.

 “Let us press on to know the Lord. . .
 He will come to us like the rain, like spring rain that waters the earth.”
 Hosea 6: 3